firebird-finance/firebird-docs/docs/vbswap.md

 ![vbswap](img/vbswap2.png)

 **INTRODUCTION**
 vBSWAP is a new deflationary farming token on Binance Smart Chain (BSC) for the Value DeFi ecosystem. vBSWAP has been built and deployed on BSC with a 100K Total Supply distributed over 2 years of farming.
 Emissions will reduce by 10% every 4 weeks.
-Additionally, 100% profit from vSafe, vSwap and vPegSwap trading fees on BSC will be used to buyback vBSWAP to be burned, reducing the total supply overtime.
+Additionally, 100% profit from vSafe, vSwap and vPegSwap trading fees on BSC will be used to buy back vBSWAP to be burned, reducing the total supply overtime.

 ![enter image description here](https://miro.medium.com/max/700/1*a81g73R8alhkV0TL9CPsng.png)